bfalkowski/QReviewer/GETTING_STARTED.md

 ### **What You've Accomplished:**
 ✅ Set up QReviewer with Amazon Q CLI
 ✅ Verified configuration and connectivity
-✅ Run your first AI-powered code review
 ✅ Trained on your repository's patterns
+✅ Run your first AI-powered code review with learned standards
 ✅ Applied learned standards to reviews
 ✅ Set up continuous improvement workflow